How to Grow Bee Balm: The Complete Bee Balm Flower Guide

 Subhead

-How to Plant, Grow, and Care for Bee Balm Flowers
+Planting, Growing, and Caring for Bee Balm Flowers

 Print Friendly and PDF

-A perennial favorite, bee balm (Monarda spp.), aka wild bergamot, flowers in mid- to late summer.
-This native plant is beloved by hummingbirds, bees, and butterflies!
-Learn how to plant and grow bee balm flowers—a great addition to a pollinator garden!
+Bee balm is a native perennial that flowers in summertime.
+This plant is beloved by hummingbirds, bees, and butterflies!
+Learn how to plant and grow bee balm flowers—a great addition to a pollinator garden.

 About Bee Balm

-Bee balm is a Native American plant known not only for its attractive scarlet flowers that bloom in the summertime but also for its fragrant foliage.
-Slender, tubular flowers are produced in 2- to 3-inch-wide flower heads in June and July.
+Bee balm (Monarda spp.), also called wild bergamot, is known for its attractive scarlet flowers that bloom in the summertime and its fragrant foliage.
+In June and July, slender, tubular flowers are produced in 2—to 3-inch-wide flower heads.
 Flower colors include white, pink, red, lavender, and purple.

 In the garden, its most frequent visitors are hummingbirds, bees, and butterflies because they have the long tongues required to reach the tubular flowers’ nectar.
 Bumblebees and a few other insects are too big to get into some of the smaller tubular flowers of some bee balms, so the insects practice something called “nectar robbing.”
 The insects punch a tiny hole at the base of the flower to access the nectar, bypassing the flower’s pollen and “robbing” it of its nectar.
 Find more flowers that are great for bees.

-Besides attracting pollinators, the seed heads will attract birds in the fall and winter.
+The seed heads also attract birds in the fall and winter.
 Learn more about plants that attract butterflies and hummingbirds.

 bee balm flower with a pollinator